jhidding/chaotic-pendulum/lit/pendulum.md

 ## TODO

 - Reduce CPU usage when animation is not playing
-- Have a table of contents / navigation
 - Write pandoc filter for collapsable code cells
-- Write pandoc filter for card-deck on top
 - Add footer

 # The pendulum